sumanchapai/action/README.md

 1. Create an actual release.

 This action runs the `goreleaser` hook by default.
 There's not much customization you can do using this hook.
-Something that you might needs is to run custom command between the dry-release and the actual release.
+It allows you to run custom command between the dry-release and the actual release.
 You can do so by passing the input to the key `pre-release-post-dry-cmd`.
 Also, see the example CI below and check `action.yml` for the inputs and outputs.